-The Company originally engaged the Chief Executive Officer, who is also the Board Chairman and prior to the close of the IPO, sole common stockholder of the Company, pursuant to a consulting agreement commencing October 22, 2018, which called for the Company to pay for consulting services performed on a monthly basis.
+The Company originally engaged the CEO, who is also the Board Chairman and prior to the close of the IPO, sole common stockholder of the Company, pursuant to a consulting agreement commencing October 22, 2018, which called for the Company to pay for consulting services performed on a monthly basis.
 Upon the close of the Company's IPO, the consulting agreement was terminated and the CEO's employment agreement became effective.
-During the three and six months ended June 30, 2022, the Company incurred approximately \$0 and \$63,000 in fees under the consulting agreement, respectively, which are recognized in general and administrative expenses in the accompanying condensed statements of operations.
-During the three and six months ended June 30, 2021, the Company incurred approximately \$105,000 and \$210,000 in fees under the consulting agreement, respectively, which are recognized in general and administrative expenses in the accompanying condensed statements of operations.
+During the years ended December 31, 2022 and 2021, the Company incurred approximately \$63,000 and \$435,000, respectively, in fees under the consulting agreement, which are recognized in general and administrative expenses in the accompanying statements of operations.